juexinwang/BSP/README.md

 ![BSP](flowchart.png)

-## Update: please use scBSP as a better implementation of BSP algorithm
+## Update: Please use scBSP as a better implementation of BSP algorithm

-This package utilizes a granularity-based dimension-agnostic tool, single-cell big-small patch (scBSP), implementing sparse matrix operation and KD-tree/balltree method for distance calculation, for the identification of spatially variable genes on large-scale data.
-A corresponding Python library is available at [https://pypi.org/project/scbsp](https://pypi.org/project/scbsp/).
+Within the same algorithm of BSP, the newly released scBSP implementes sparse matrix operation and KD-tree/balltree method for distance calculation, for the identification of spatially variable genes on large-scale data.
+Both Python and R implementations are provided.

-# Installation
+# Installation (R)
 This package can be installed on R CRAN
 ```
 # Install sparseMatrixStats if not already installed